Why is the human mind so eager to explore the darkness? What do we hope to learn there?

-Thus, whereas in The Willows and other Blackwood stories, nature and its rational laws (or — to put a finer point on it — our belief that we can use logic to classify and predict nature’s behavior) are delicately suspended above the vast unclassifiable weirdness of the supernatural, in Heart of Darkness, rational human consciousness itself is suspended above the vast darkness of man’s primeval natural state.
+In The Willows and other Blackwood stories, nature and its rational laws (or more precisely, our belief that we can use logic to classify and predict nature’s behavior) are delicately suspended above the vast unclassifiable weirdness of the supernatural.
+In Heart of Darkness, by contrast, rational human consciousness itself is suspended above the vast darkness of humankind’s primeval Dionysian state.

 The ultimate horror, then — and the ultimate ecstasy — is to stare straight into the chaos of nature itself; the chaos with which we feel a strange kinship, because we recognize it, on some deep unspoken level, as our own.